 Changes to feed must be made gradually.
 Goats have sensitive rumens and changing feed too quickly can cause a lot of problems — from loose stool to bloat or enterotoxemia and death.
 Always change or increase slowly and keep plenty of their usual grass hay and baking soda available at all times.
 This includes being slowly introduced to rich pasture as well, if they have previously not been on pasture.

 I provide free choice loose minerals.
 Currently, I am using Right Now Onyx by Cargill, but I have used Sweetlix Meat Maker in the past as well.
 Both work well.
 It is important for goats to have a loose mineral; they cannot get enough of what they need from blocks due to their soft tongues and lack of upper teeth.
-It is important to get a loose mineral formulated for goats as well so that it has appropriate levels of copper.
+It is important to get a loose mineral formulated for goats or cows as well so that it has appropriate levels of copper (at least 1500 PPM)

-Alternatively, if a goat likes prunes or marshmallows, you can sneak the pills in them by hiding them in the treat.
+Alternatively, if a goat likes prunes or marshmallows/prunes/applesauce, etc, you can sneak the pills in them by hiding them in the treat.
 Each goat is different, though, and you are bound to have some picky eaters, so I still recommend getting the applicator.
-I personally find that the applicator is the only way to be sure everyone gets what they need. . . and I will be honest and admit that I sometimes still find pills the Machiavellian little monsters have spit out after I thought I had them in.
+I personally find that the applicator is the only way to be sure everyone gets what they need. . . and I sometimes still find pills the Machiavellian little monsters have spit out after I thought I had them in.
 Some people also top dress a bit of grain with some molasses (to make it sticky) and the bolus.
 Some people argue that boluses should not be chewed, but I have found that even using a bolus gun does not prevent the chewing.

 I used to give selenium and vitamin e gel pre-breeding to both bucks and does, and a month prior to kidding in does.
 However, after dealing with some issues such as retained placentas and failure for goats to conceive on the first try, I have begun to offer selenium/vit e powder from Caprine Supply free-choice alongside their regular loose mineral.
 The selenium is mixed with wheat middlins, so the goats do not eat the selenium when they do not need it.
 Middlins are not particularly appetizing.
 I found that when I first put the selenium powder out, several goats ate quite a bit.
 After having access to it, they now eat it only a bit when needed.
 This method of supplementing selenium is much more effective for my herd than the gel, which did not seem to be providing adequate amounts.
 I have not seen a retained placenta since using the powder.